blacklightpy/vaultofknowledge/06. Collected Knowledge/Letters Mohammed Sent to Rulers.md

 	- To Jews of Khaibar
 	- To Caesar of Rome (Recorded in Bukhari)

+> [!NOTE]
+> Refer Hadeeth No. 7 of Saheeh by al-Bukhaari, because Heraclius was planning to kill Jews?

 # How a normal person would write a letter
 General Template:
 > Hello.
 I'm "so and so", and I believe "so and so", and I'd like to convey its message to the people for that noble reason.
 I kindly request your approval for me to proceed with the matter.